Rigidity and reconstruction in matroids of highly connected graphs: Introduction

 Using this terminology, we give the following sufficient condition for the Lovász-Yemini property.

 \begin{theorem} Let $\MM$ be a graph matroid family.
 If $\MM$ is $1$-extendable, then it has the Lovász-Yemini (and hence the Whitney) property. \end{theorem}

 It is unclear whether the converse of \cref{theorem:1extendable} is also true.
-The family of even cycle matroids is not $1$-extendable and does not have the Lovász-Yemini property.
+Let us note that the family of even cycle matroids is not $1$-extendable and does not have the Lovász-Yemini property.
 See \cref{subsection:extendable} for more details.

-\cref{theorem:main,theorem:unionWhitney,theorem:1extendable} unify and extend all known Whitney and Lovász-Yemini type results, although their generality comes at the cost of an often suboptimal bound on the vertex-connectivity required.